 Shopify has dominated the dropshipping space in recent years and there is a good reason for it, they have a model that works.
 People have made millions using eCommerce, even using just Shopify alone.
+The space has become more competitive.
+Many stores have become incredibly well-established in their niche with very simple stores.
 But, that isn’t enough anymore, you need a new edge on your competition.
 So you have gone and acquired a WordPress website to get that edge on your competitors, now comes the big question: How do I integrate Shopify into my WordPress website?
 It’s actually far easier than it seems at first so we have put together a quick guide on how to get Shopify up and running on your WordPress website.

 Why Use Shopify

 Shopify is now one of the largest eCommerce platforms in the United States and has shown tremendous growth in online sales over the past few years with record numbers expected for 2020.
 So it is easy to see why someone would want to integrate Shopify into their WordPress website.
 Despite the number of alternatives to Shopify, like WooCommerce, it is still a great platform especially if you aren’t familiar with the alternatives or lack the technical know-how to build your own payment systems.
 All of the most difficult portions of setting up a commerce system are covered by Shopify, so the ease of use means you can start selling even faster.

 You’ll be able to securely trust payments and having a known systems will even increase user trust, increasing your conversions due to the legitimacy of the platform.

 Downsides to Shopify

 There are some downsides, your store is subject to the whims of the plugin you use or whatever Shopify allows.
 You lose out on some of the freedom you get from having your own custom store and have less modularity than a platform like WooCommerce.
 If your store survives on a few very specific products this will not be much of a problem.